wk275/qbTools-v2/README.md

 ## qbTools installation

 ### Install docker containers
-Preferred installation is in your users home directory.
+Preferred installation is in your user home directory.
 If not you'll need to change some commands below!

 ssh 'your user'@'your ipaddress'
 ```